Pierre Gauthier: Mighty Ducks of Anaheim (1995-2002)

-Montreal Canadiens
+Montreal Canadiens (2003-2012)

 On July 21, 2003, Gauthier joined the Montreal Canadiens as director of professional scouting.
 On July 24, 2006, he was named assistant to the general manager while keeping the responsibilities attached to professional scouting.
-On February 8, 2010, he was named vice president and general manager of the Montreal Canadiens.
+On February 8, 2010, he was named vice president and general manager of the Montreal Canadiens, replacing Bob Gainey.

-Gauthier had a very controversial year as the Canadiens general manager in 2011–12.
+Gauthier's final season as the GM of the Canadiens in 2011–12 was rife with controversy.
 Gauthier fired the team coach Jacques Martin mid-season with the team slumping.
 Martin's replacement, Randy Cunneyworth, was chosen by Gauthier as the interim coach.
 Cunneyworth did not speak French, and this decision was heavily scrutinized by the Montreal media.
 There was outrage and protest among some Canadiens fans.

-Gauthier also incited the wrath of fans by trading 2010 playoff hero Michael Cammalleri to the Calgary Flames during a game against the Boston Bruins.
+Gauthier also incited the wrath of fans by trading popular forward Michael Cammalleri to the Calgary Flames during a game against the Boston Bruins.
 Cammalleri had been critical of the organization in the days leading up to the trade, and the move was perceived by many to be a response to those comments.
 When he learned of the trade, Cammalleri asked if he could keep the jersey from his final game as a souvenir.
 Gauthier told him he could have it for the price of $1,250.

 On March 29, 2012, the Montreal Canadiens announced Gauthier had been relieved of his duties as general manager of the team.
+Shortly after dismissing Gauthier, the team gifted Cammalleri with the jersey from his final game as a souvenir.

+Chicago Blackhawks (2012-2020)

-He then joined the Chicago Blackhawks, as director of player personnel and had his name engraved on the Stanley Cup in 2013 and later in 2015.
-So as to right Gauthier's wrong, the new management gifted Cammalleri with the jersey from his final game as a souvenir.
+In the summer of 2012, Gauthier was hired by the Chicago Blackhawks, as their director of player personnel.
+He remained in that role for eight seasons and was part of the Blackhawks front office when the team won the Stanley Cup in 2013 and 2015.
+He transitioned to senior advisor role for the 2020-21 season, before leaving the organization.

+Hockey Canada

+Throughout his hockey career, Gauthier also served Canada in international hockey.
+He was the general manager for Team Canada at the 1996 Men's Ice Hockey World Championships winning a silver medal.

+On January 30, 1997, Gauthier was named assistant general manager for Team Canada at the 1998 Winter Olympics, the first Olympics where NHL players would participate.
+As part of the leadership team alongside general manager Bobby Clarke and assistant general manager Bob Gainey, he also helped manage Team Canada's entry in the 1997 Men's World Ice Hockey Championships, winning gold.

+Gauthier also served as assistant general manager for Canada's team at the 2009 IIHF World Championship, where Canada won gold.